 The first layer is semolina dough, topped with the date filling, topped with the second layer of dough.
 This makes a sandwich cookie.

-If the dough is a little too dry and crumbly to roll out, just add cold water a tbsp at a time until it comes together.
+If the dough is a little too dry and crumbly to roll out, just add cold water a tablespoon at a time until it comes together.

 Before baking, cut the maamoul into diagonals, cutting all the way to the bottom of the pan and the bottom layer of dough, to make lifting them out of the pan easier.